Penfall/Penfall/_posts/2017-4-24-Slamming-in-Historic-American-Folkstyle.md

 The position from which this technique is initiated is very similar to many techniques in the *Handbook.*  Like many others, this technique begins by exploiting an error in the opponent's stance to attack beneath his or her lines of defense.
 With the knees bent, the lead leg is put forward into a shallow penetration and lead shoulder is imposed into the abdomen or hips of the opponent, ideally creating a slight incline in his or her posture.

-The text itself recommends that the aggressor's shoulder rest into the "chest," but this is not entirely accurate nor is it consistent with the rest of the technique.
+The text itself recommends that the aggressor's shoulder rest into the "chest," but this is not entirely consistent with the rest of the technique.

 Though a hold about both legs is adopted once the opponent has been elevated, the technique begins with a two handed attack upon the opponent's lead leg.
 Instead of encircling this single leg, the aggressor's far arm reaches into the crotch and around while the near arm supports the opponent's kneecap.